More information if you have difficulty with your hands

 Attaching the battery turns the processor on straight away, so there’s no on-off switch.
 There is one button on the top of the processor to change the program and to activate the telecoil if you have it.
 Most people prefer to change the program using the remote control – this has reasonable size buttons and a small LCD screen to show you which program and volume setting you are on.

-The Nucleus 7 has a microphone cover on the top of the processor which keeps the microphones clear of dust and moisture, but it need replacing every 3 months.
+The Nucleus 8 has a microphone cover on the top of the processor which keeps the microphones clear of dust and moisture, but it need replacing every 3 months.
 To change the microphone cover, you pull the cable out of the processor and then lift the top panel of the processor off.
 You then replace the panel with a new one and push the cable back into place.
 Most people manage to change the microphone covers at home but we’d be happy to help you here at the implant centre if you come in for one of our daily Repairs sessions.

-We are just about to switch over from using zinc air batteries to using rechargeable batteries with the SONNET.
-The rechargeable batteries clip into the recharging unit overnight.
-To get to the battery compartment off the processor, you hold the processor in one hand and pull the battery cover off with the other.
 The battery compartment is quite smooth and slippery, and some of our patients who don’t have great grip can find this a bit tricky to start with.
 Some patients have found that using a rubber washing up glove helps them to get enough grip to pull to battery compartment cover off more easily!
 Once the cover is off, the rechargeable battery clips into the bottom of the processor at a slight angle and you push the cover back on again until it clicks shut.
 Closing the battery compartment turns the processor on, so there is no on-off switch.

-To change the programmes, or activate the telecoil settings, you use the FineTuner remote control.
+To change the programmes, or activate the telecoil settings, you use the FineTuner Echo remote control.
 This has raised buttons which some patients with visual difficulties prefer as well as those who find hand and finger movements harder.

-The RONDO 2 uses a special in-built rechargeable battery.
+The RONDO 3 uses a special in-built rechargeable battery.
 To charge the battery you must place the whole processor onto a charging pad that plugs into the wall overnight.
 This is quite good for those who struggle with their hands as there are no batteries to change each day.